pucco93/nft-marketplace/nft-marketplace-frontend/README.md

 I'd really like to change the Wineries page to create a map with an easy click on map feature that can open a country to show the wineries that are using this platform, this can induce more customers to connect their wallet and try to buy something.

-Also widening the border or selling only bottles of wine to sell any alcoholic beverage could be an idea.
+Also widening the range of product sales from only bottles of wine to any alcoholic beverage could be an idea.

 ## Missing features <a name="missing_features"></a>